What is the Medical Reserve Corps?

 The Greater Prince William Medical Reserve Corps was established in 2006.
 Our volunteers are active in efforts to strengthen public health, improve emergency response capabilities, and build community resiliency.
 They prepare for and respond to natural disasters, such as wildfires, hurricanes, tornados, blizzards, and floods, as well as other emergencies affecting public health, such as disease outbreaks.
 They frequently contribute to community health activities that promote healthy habits.

 Everyone is encouraged to join the MRC!
 Medical experience is not required.
 Volutneers must be over 18.
 We need volunteers with a variety of skills sets and a passion for serving the community.
 MRC volunteers include practicing and retired medical and public health professionals as well as other community members who are interested in being trained to assist themselves and the community during an emergency.

 You never know when your community might need you.
 We are looking for dedicated volunteers who are ready to step up and support the community during a public health emergency.
 Complete your volunteer application today and we will follow up with you regarding next steps.
 Don’t wait for the next emergency, sign up now!

 Membership in the Greater Prince William Medical Reserve Corps requires the following:

 A. Completed and up to date application in Virginia Volunteer Health System.

-B. Copy of driver’s license and any professional license (if applicable).
+B. Copy of driver’s license (or other government-issued photo ID) and any professional license, if applicable).